Why Yelp is More Important Than You Think

 The question “how did you find us” has never been more important.
 People who found you on Yelp are far more likely to be engaged Yelp users who will be more inclined to post reviews - positive or negative.

-Getting Good Reviews
+Getting Good Yelp Reviews For Your Flower Shop

 Yelp discourages asking for reviews and have a whole policy on the subject.
 It is a little cute - they don’t want you asking for reviews - they want you driving people back to the Yelp website.